adamlaz/pythonExamples/README.md

 This repo is a dumping-ground for quick python examples for testing and educational purposes.

-this is a test change.
+this is not a test change.